sinadaryaei/c0523-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

   Using the `.getItem()` method.

 - What data type can `localStorage` save in the browser?
+  Data type will store JSON strings.

 - When does the `'beforeunload'` event fire on the `window` object?
+  When all the resources on the document are about to be taken away.

 ## Notes